Azure/ResourceModules/arm/Microsoft.ApiManagement/service/namedValues/readme.md

 "keyVault": {
     "value":{
-        "secretIdentifier":"Key vault secret identifier for fetching secret.", "identityClientId":"SystemAssignedIdentity or UserAssignedIdentity Client Id which will be used to access key vault secret."
+        "secretIdentifier":"Key vault secret identifier for fetching secret.", "identityClientId":"SystemAssignedIdentity or UserAssignedIdentity Client ID which will be used to access key vault secret."
     }
 }
 ```